Huy0110/Text-Detection-with-ID-Card/README.md

 # Text detection with ID Card
 This repo references to https://github.com/kaylode/vietnamese-ocr-toolbox .<br />

-I has fixed and add some file to make the model fit with new data of Vietname ID Card and clearing the code
+I has fixed and add some file to make the model fit with new data of Vietnam ID Card and clearing the code

 # Requirement
 ```bash